The puzzle conjecture for the cohomology of two-step flag manifolds: Introduction

 A {\em triangular puzzle\/} is an equilateral triangle made from puzzle pieces with matching labels.
 The puzzle pieces may be rotated but not reflected.
 If all labels on the border of a puzzle are simple, then all composed labels in the puzzle are uniquely determined from the simple labels.
 One may therefore omit the edges with composed labels in pictures of puzzles.
 The following two pictures show the same puzzle with and without its composed labels.

 A puzzle with simple border labels is the same as an equilateral triangle made of {\em composed puzzle pieces\/} from the following list.
-All can be rotated and the fourth and sixth can be stretched:
+All can be rotated and the fourth and sixth can be stretched in the direction of the longest side:

 The Schubert varieties $X_u$ of the flag manifold $X = \Fl(a,b;n)$ are indexed by integer vectors $u$ of length $n$, with $a$ entries equal to 0, $b-a$ entries equal to 1, and $n-b$ entries equal to 2, see section~\ref{sec:strategy}.
 Such vectors will be called {\em 012-strings\/} for $X$.
 Knutson's conjecture for two-step flag varieties is the following result.